minimindgames/meta-minimindgames/README.md

-# Build a lightweight webbox on Intel NUC and Raspberrypi

-This project is about building a lightweight "webbox", which you can use for simple start of your own Internet appliance.
+# Webbox - DIY project for web browsing, streaming and gaming

-Webbox is based on Yocto/Linux so it's completely customisable and runs on any compatible hardware, such as Intel NUC and Raspberrypi.
+Webbox is a do-it-yourself project to build a lightweight and fully customisable Internet appliance for web browsing, streaming and gaming on Yocto/Linux compatible devices, such as Intel NUC and Raspberrypi.

-Webbox has Linux and builtin Chromium browser so it's good for both native application and web (such as HTML5 games) development.

 ## Quick start